NEWS RELEASE / August 19, 2019

 - Young children (as young as 10) have been charged with juvenile misdemeanors.

-- Youth charged with misdemeanors, many of whom have no prior history, make up the majority of the juvenile justice population in Alabama.
+- Youth charged with misdemeanors and less serious crimes, many of whom have no prior history, make up the majority of the juvenile justice population in Alabama.

 - Two-thirds of youth in the custody of Department of Youth Services committed non-felonies.